-10.1 Internal Monitoring
+10.1.
+Monitoring

-Internal monitoring will be carried out routinely by MDFG either directly or through the services of Head of Resettlement Team orLocal Resettlement Consultant.
-The results will be communicated to WB through the quarterly project implementation reports.
-Indicators for the internal monitoring will be those related to process and immediate outputs and results.
-This information will be collected directly from regional MDFG level and reported monthly to MDFG to assess the progress and results of RAP implementation, and to adjust the work program, if necessary.
-The monthly reports will be quarterly consolidated in the standard supervision reports to WB.
+Monitoring will be carried out routinely by EA.
+The results will be communicated to WB through the annual project implementation reports.
+Indicators for the monitoring will be those related to process and immediate outputs and results.
 Specific monitoring benchmarks will be:

-- (i) Information campaign and consultation with APs; - (ii) Status of land acquisition and payments on land compensation; - (iii) Compensation for affected structures and other assets; - (iv) Relocation of APs; - (v) Payments for loss of income; - (vi) Selection and distribution of replacement land areas; - (vii) Income restoration activities, and - (viii) Grievances and their resolution
+- (i) Information campaign and consultation with PAPs; - (ii) Status of land acquisition and payments on land compensation; - (iii) Compensation for affected structures and other assets; - (iv) Relocation of PAPs; - (v) Payments for loss of income; - (vi) Selection and distribution of replacement land areas; - (vii) Income restoration activities, and - (viii) Grievances and their resolution